 Training a Belgian Malinois for war is an arduous process, designed to weed out any dogs who can’t stand up to the pressures of combat.
 The military would rather have an understaffed K-9 unit than send a dog into pressure it can’t handle.

 The first step in training a canine Navy SEAL is to remove it from its mother as soon as it can survive on its own.
 This encourages it to think of its human handlers as its parents.
 Three days after birth, trainers begin testing the puppy with unpleasant sounds and sensations, such as recordings of gunfire or pressing its toes with cotton swabs.

-If the Malinois puppy makes it through four weeks of this without proving itself too skittish, its handlers start teaching it how to swim.
+If the Malinois puppy makes it through 4 weeks of this without proving itself too skittish, its handlers start teaching it how to swim.
 The key to this phase is whether the Malinois panics when it can no longer see land.
 If its handlers are able to calm it down, they’ll continue training it for seaborne missions.

 Shockingly, 99 out of 100 Belgian Malinois selected for SEAL training will not reach the end.
-The military adopts these dogs out to volunteer families.
+The military adopt these dogs out to volunteer families.
 If you’re interested in giving a good home to a failed or retired military dog, check out the next section.